Our Math tests include topics that are also on the actual GED® test. These questions belong to Expressions, Fractions, Equations categories.

 Recent GED graduates have some good advice for you: don’t try to learn for all four GED tests at once.

-You are allowed to take one of the four GED tests at a time, so prepare for one subject area, take that test, and move on to the next subject field.
 When preparing for the GED test, the most common mistake is to forget to block your time for learning.
 Procrastination and excuses are your biggest enemies.

 Please decide about your learning schedule and stick to it.
 Time management is one of the biggest stumbling blocks to passing the GED test.